 \section{Abstract}

 Actuarial ratemaking depends on high-quality data, yet access to such data is often limited by the cost of obtaining new data, privacy concerns, etc. In this paper, we explore synthetic-data generation as a potential solution to these issues.
-In addition to discussing generative methods previously studied in the actuarial literature, we introduce to the insurance community another approach based on Multiple Imputation by Chained Equations (MICE).
-We present a comparative study using an open-source dataset and evaluating MICE-based models against other generative models like Variational Autoencoders and Conditional Tabular Generative Adversarial Networks.
+In addition to generative methods previously studied in the actuarial literature, we explore and benchmark another class of approaches based on Multivariate Imputation by Chained Equations (MICE).
+In a comparative study using an open-source dataset, MICE-based models are evaluated against other generative models like Variational Autoencoders and Conditional Tabular Generative Adversarial Networks.
 We assess how well synthetic data preserves the original marginal distributions of variables as well as the multivariate relationships among covariates.
-We also investigate the consistency between Generalized Linear Models (GLMs) trained on synthetic data with GLMs trained on the original data.
-Furthermore, we assess the ease of use of each generative approach and study the impact of augmenting original data with synthetic data on the performance of GLMs for predicting claim counts.
-Our results highlight the potential of MICE-based methods in creating high-quality tabular data while being more user-friendly than the other methods.
+The consistency between Generalized Linear Models (GLMs) trained on synthetic data with GLMs trained on the original data is also investigated.
+Furthermore, we assess the ease of use of each generative approach and study the impact of generically augmenting original data with synthetic data on the performance of GLMs for predicting claim counts.
+Our results highlight the potential of MICE-based methods in creating high-fidelity tabular data while offering lower implementation complexity compared to deep generative models.